Toenail Fungus Infections in Ennis

 As with many conditions of the feet, taking the appropriate steps for prevention is key:

-- Choose breathable fabrics for both socks and footwear to prevent excess moisture buildup.
+- Choose breathable fabrics for both socks such as an acrylic blend and footwear to prevent excess moisture buildup.
+Alternate shoes or boots on a daily basis.
+It takes about 24 hours for the leather uppers to completely dry out.

 - Wash your hands and feet daily – especially if you already have toenail fungus, as it can easily spread to your other nails.

-- Wear sandals when you use the gym showers or walk around the pool area or locker room.
+- Wear sandals at all times when you use the gym showers or walk around the pool or locker room.

-See Our Podiatrist for Treatment for Toenail Fungus Infections in Ennis Today!
+See Our Ennis Podiatrist for Treatment for Toenail Fungus Today!

-While toenail fungus infections are usually not serious, a more advanced case can be quite painful, as well as cause permanent damage to your nails or spread to other areas of the body.
-Family Foot & Ankle Centers can help – contact us today to schedule an appointment with our experienced team.
+While toenail fungus infections are usually not serious, a more advanced case can be quite painful, embarrassing and may cause permanent damage to your nails or spread to other areas of the body.
+Family Foot & Ankle Centers can help – contact us today to schedule an appointment with our experienced team of foot doctors.
+Fungal toenails has never been easier to treat safely and effectively.
+We offer 5-star-rated treatment for toenail fungus infections.
+Call today (972) 875-3668.